Do babies really need tummy time? And what do you do if your baby hates tummy time? Should you just let your baby cry during it instead?

 It might sound strange to think about starting tummy time as soon as you get home from the hospital.
 After all, a brand new baby isn’t going to be playing on their tummy.

-That’s why I encourage you to change the way you think about tummy time.
+That’s why I encourage you to change the way you think about it.

 Tummy time does NOT have to be just setting your baby down on a play mat with some toys.
-There are so many other ways you can do tummy time.
+There are so many other ways you can do it.

 Remember: the point of tummy time is to get baby OFF of their back in order to avoid a flat head and work on developing strong neck and shoulder muscles.

-Here are all of the ways you can do tummy time that aren’t the traditional ways you might think of doing tummy time.
+Here are all of the ways you can do tummy time that aren’t the traditional ways you might think of.